Skip to main content

 Audit

 One call.
-We look at your phone setup, your website, and your EHR setup — and if your phone system keeps a missed-call log, we pull the after-hours count together: counts, not callers; we never see a patient's number.
-Most practices have never seen that count.
-No patient data changes hands.
+We look at your phone setup, your website, and your EHR setup — and if your phone system keeps a missed-call log, we pull the after-hours count together.
+Counts, not callers; no patient data changes hands.
 The audit is free.

 02